maxchou/2016mwc-award/README.md

 ODROID-U2|Samsung Exynos 4412 ARM Cortex-A9 Quad Core 1.7Ghz |2GB DDR2|Ubuntu 15.10
 Nvidia Jetson TK1|Nvidia T124 ARM Cortex-A15 (4+1) Quad Core 2.32GHz|2GB DDR3|Ubuntu 14.04.1

 For performance comparison, we use Linaro GCC compiler version 4.9.3 with "-Ofast" compile flag as our performance baseline on each benchmarks and platforms.
+We take the average of 100 runs as the final performance result for each benchmark on different platforms.
 All reported performance results are normalized to the baseline.

+Figure 1. shows the result of the performance improvement by Skymizer on different platforms.
+The results show that Skymizer can speed up Coremark XX%, Dhrystone XX%, AutoBench XX%, ConsumerBench XX%, and TeleBench XX% on ODROID-U2.
+On Nvidia Jetson TK1, Skymizer can speed up Coremark XX%, Dhrystone XX%, AutoBench XX%, ConsumerBench XX%, and TeleBench XX%.